swcarpentry/shell-novice/_episodes/05-loop.md

 > ## Nested Loops
 >
-> Suppose we want to set up up a directory structure to organize
+> Suppose we want to set up a directory structure to organize
 > some experiments measuring reaction rate constants with different compounds
 > *and* different temperatures.
 What would be the
 > result of the following code: